 Yubbies (Young Urban Birders) and vested elders alike flock to Mariposa County for its unrivaled birding.
-As a year-round paradise for species that over-winter, as well as a crucial stopover for migratory birds as part of the famous Pacific Flyway, Mariposa County offers prime viewing of countless feathered friends.
+It’s a year-round paradise for species that over-winter, as well as a crucial stopover for migratory birds as part of the famous north/south Pacific Flyway.
+Mariposa County offers prime viewing of countless feathered friends.
 From wild turkeys strutting their tail feathers as part of late-winter courtship to raptors soaring over 3,000 foot Bean Creek Preserve, from clown-faced acorn woodpeckers snacking on their winter stockpile to California quail bobbing their little bobbers at the Stockton Creek Preserve, our coolest season is easily accessible and just a short drive away.
 Bring your binoculars and a steaming thermos for maximum birding pleasure!

 These flightless locals are among the most common of wildlife sightings one can have in Yosemite Mariposa County.
 The photo was taken in Midpines, Ca. (Photo by: Tony McDaniel)